Documentation

 • Natural Language Queries — ask your system anything in plain English.
 Perfect for onboarding, debugging, and architecture reviews.

-• Cross-Service Tracing — follow any request across every microservice with zero manual instrumentation.
+• Distributed Investigation — follow any request across every microservice with zero manual instrumentation.

-• Live Event Streaming — watch execution events flow in real-time as they update the knowledge graph.
+• Live Event Streaming — watch execution events flow in real-time as they update your system view.

 Quick Start